 Counterfeit or substandard drugs are one of the top supply chain vulnerabilities plaguing the industry.
 Weak links in the supply chain network make drugs highly susceptible to tampering.
 It’s also important that buyers have a granular view of the different stages – from production, storage to distribution to ensure optimal quality and consistency.
 Owing to the Drug Supply Chain Security Act (DSCSA), a slew of healthcare organizations are turning to blockchain-enabled services in order to get a transparent view of the entire network.
 Electronically interoperable systems allow manufacturers and distributors to provide tracking information through shared ledgers with automatic verification.
 This is putting greater control and autonomy in the buyer’s hands thereby improving delivery management, minimizing delays, and eliminating intermediaries.

 How should the healthcare industry prepare for the blockchain disruption?

-As blockchain continues to make major strides in the healthcare industry, organizations will need to make strategic investments to adapt to the changes caused by the technology.
+As a steady stream of pilot projects go into production, organizations in the health and pharma industry will need to make strategic investments to adapt to the changes caused byblockchain.
 To take decisive steps, it’s important to find answers to questions such as:

 - What is the current and forecasted level of blockchain integration across different healthcare industry segments?
 How does it impact each segment?